Smnrgcl/my-connect-four/README.md

 # My Connect Four Game

-## Proje Tanımı
+## Project Description

-Bu proje, "Connect Four" adlı bir masa oyununu dijital bir formatta simüle eden bir web uygulamasını içermektedir.
-Oyunun kullanıcı arayüzü, üç ana sayfadan oluşmaktadır: Game Creation Screen, Game Screen ve List of Games Screen.
+This project simulates the board game "Connect Four" in a digital format through a web application.
+The user interface of the game consists of three main pages: Game Creation Screen, Game Screen, and List of Games Screen.

 ## 1. Game Creation Screen

-Bu sayfa, oyuncuların oyun başlamadan önce gerekli bilgileri girdiği bir başlangıç noktasıdır.
-Aşağıdaki özelliklere sahiptir:
+This page serves as the starting point where players input necessary information before the game starts.
+It includes the following features:

-- **Game Name:** Oyunun adını belirler.
+- **Game Name:** Sets the name of the game.
-- **Player Names:** İki oyuncunun isimlerini girer.
+- **Player Names:** Allows players to enter their names.
-- **Player Disk Colors:** Her oyuncunun disk rengini seçer.
+- **Player Disk Colors:** Lets each player choose their disk color.
-- **Background Color:** Oyun arka planının rengini belirler.
+- **Background Color:** Determines the background color of the game.
-- **Start Game Button:** Oyuncuların girdiği bilgileri kontrol eder ve eksik bilgi varsa uyarı verir.
-Tüm bilgiler doğru girildiyse, Game Screen'e geçiş yapar.
+- **Start Game Button:** Validates the entered information, providing a warning if any information is missing.
+If all information is correct, it transitions to the Game Screen.

 ## 2. Game Screen

-Oyunun gerçekleştiği ana ekran. İşte bu ekranın özellikleri:
+The main screen where the game takes place.
+Here are the features of this screen:

-- **Player Greeting:** İlk oyuncunun ismine özel bir hoş geldin mesajı.
+- **Player Greeting:** Displays a personalized welcome message for the first player's name.
-- **Game Grid:** Connect Four oyununun oynandığı 7x6'lık bir oyun alanı.
+- **Game Grid:** Represents the 7x6 game grid for Connect Four.
-- **Current Player:** Oyun sırasında hangi oyuncunun disk attığını gösterir.
+- **Current Player:** Indicates which player is currently making a move.
-- **Game History Button:** Oyun bilgilerini kaydeden ve List of Games Screen'e geçişi sağlayan bir buton.
+- **Game History Button:** Saves game information and transitions to the List of Games Screen.
-- **Leave Game Button:** Oyundan çıkış yaparak Game Creation Screen'e dönüş sağlar.
+- **Leave Game Button:** Allows exiting the game and returning to the Game Creation Screen.

-### Oyun Akışı
+### Game Flow

-- Oyun, kullanıcı tarafından interaktif bir deneyim sunar.
+- The game provides an interactive experience for the user.
-- Oyuncu ilk diski attıktan sonra, bilgisayar 1 saniye içinde hamle yapar.
+- After the player drops the first disc, the computer makes a move within 1 second.
-- Eğer bir saniye içinde iki kez tıklarsanız, bilgisayar peş peşe hamle yapar.
+- If you click twice within one second, the computer makes consecutive moves.
-- Oyun beraber bittiğinde otomatik olarak yeni bir oyun başlar.
+- When the game ends in a tie, a new game starts automatically.

 ## 3. List of Games Screen

-Bu sayfa, oyun skorlarının görüntülendiği bir ekran. Özellikleri:
+This page displays a table of game scores.
+It includes the following features:

-- **Game Score Table:** Son 10 oyunun adını, oyuncu isimlerini, ve kazanan bilgilerini içeren bir tablo.
+- **Game Score Table:** Shows the names, player names, and winner information for the last 10 games.
-- **GameCreationScreen Button:** Game Creation Screen'e dönüş sağlayan bir buton.
+- **GameCreationScreen Button:** Allows returning to the Game Creation Screen.

-### Skor Tablosu Güncelleme
+### Updating the Score Table

-- Aynı oyun ismiyle girildiğinde ve listede kayıtlıysa, sadece kazanan ve oyuncu ismi güncellenir.
+- If the same game name is entered and already listed, only the winner and player name are updated.
-- Aynı oyun birden fazla listede gösterilmez.
+- The same game is not listed multiple times.

-## Nasıl Kullanılır
+## How to Use

-1. Game Creation Screen'de oyuncu ismini, oyun adını belirtin.
+1. Specify the player name and game name on the Game Creation Screen.
-2. Oyuncuların disk renklerini ve arka plan rengini seçin.
+2. Choose the disk colors and background color for the players.
-3. Oyun ekranında ilk diski atın ve bilgisayarın hamlesini bekleyin.
+3. Drop the first disc on the game screen and wait for the computer's move.
-4. Oyunu beraber bitireniz otomatik olarak yeniden başlar.
+4. If the game ends in a tie, it automatically starts a new game.
-5. Eğer önceki ve şimdiki oyun listesini görmek istiyorsanız, Game History kısmından inceleyebilirsiniz.
+5. To view the previous and current game lists, check the Game History section.
-6. Oyundan çıkmak veya oyun bilgilerini değiştirmek istiyorsanız, Leave Game butonuna basabilirsiniz.
+6. If you want to exit the game or change game information, click the Leave Game button.